microsoft/Data-Science-For-Beginners/2-Working-With-Data/06-non-relational/README.md

 ## [Pre-Lecture Quiz](https://red-water-0103e7a0f.azurestaticapps.net/quiz/10)

 Data is not limited to relational databases.
-This lesson focuses on non-relational data and will cover the basic of spreadsheets and NoSQL.
+This lesson focuses on non-relational data and will cover the basics of spreadsheets and NoSQL.

 ## Spreadsheets